 Blueprint Intensity Techniques

-1 1-10 Method
+1. 1-10 Method

-2 Stripping Method
+2. Stripping Method

-Immediately after your final work set, take some weight off and lift for another 5-10 reps.
+Immediately after your final working set, take some weight off and lift for another 5-10 reps.
 Then, with no rest, keep repeating this process.
 Reduce your weight, lift, reduce again, lift, and continue until you're down to the bar.
 Once you're down to the bar, lift for 20 reps.

-3 Max Effort
+3. Max Effort

-Pick one exercise and see what you can do for a 1-rep max.
+When you feel superhuman, or when the program tells you to do it, take one exercise and see what you can do for a 1-rep max.
 To get there, work up to the weight with the following rep pyramid, taking ample rest between each set: 20, 15, 10, 8, 5, 3, 1, 1, 1-rep max.